Subchapter B. DAMS AND RESERVOIRS

 § 105.106.
 Activities and facilities on the construction site.

-Activities and facilities on the construction site shall be conducted and operated in such manner as to avoid pollution of the air and waters of this Commonwealth and in accordance with applicable laws and the provisions of this title.
+Activities and facilities on the construction site must be conducted and operated in a manner to avoid pollution of the air and waters of this Commonwealth and in accordance with applicable laws and the provisions of this title.

 Source